amr28693/einstein_16pi_MOND/README.md

 Reproduction code and data for:

 > Rodriguez, Anderson M. (2026). *The MOND Interpolation Function as a Bose–Einstein Partition Function over Gravitational Entropy Modes: A Complexified Extension of the Einstein–Hilbert Action.* Submitted to *Entropy* (MDPI).
-DOI: [pending]
+DOI (preprint): 10.5281/zenodo.19695179

 ---